Reachability of eigenspaces for interval circulant matrices in max-algebra: Introduction

 \section{Introduction}

-Max algebra has found applications in such fields as discrete event systems and scheduling theory (among some others) \cite{BCOQ, But:10, HOW}, and plays the crucial role in the study of discrete event systems in connection with optimization problems such as scheduling or project management in which the objective function depends on the operations maximum and times (or equivalently maximum and plus via a logarithmic transform).
-Notice that the main principle of discrete events systems consisting of $n$ entities is that the entities work interactively, i.e., a given entity must wait before proceeding to its next event until certain others have completed their current events.
+Max-algebra has applications in such fields as discrete event systems and scheduling theory (among others) \cite{BCOQ, But:10, HOW}, and plays a crucial role in the study of discrete event systems in connection with optimization problems such as scheduling or project management in which the objective function depends on the maximum and times operations (or equivalently maximum and plus via a logarithmic transform).
+Notice that the main principle of discrete events systems consisting of $n$ entities is that the entities work interactively, i.e., a given entity must wait before proceeding to its next job until certain others have completed their current jobs.
 The steady states of such systems correspond to the max-algebraic eigenvectors of the matrices that describe them, therefore the investigation of reachability of the set of eigenvectors from a given state by a given system is important for such applications.
-The matrices for which the steady states of the systems are reached with any nontrivial starting vector are called robust, see \cite{But:10} Section~8.6.
+Matrices for which the steady states of the corresponding systems are reached with any nontrivial starting vector are called robust, see \cite{But:10} Section~8.6.

-In practice, the values of the matrix entries are not exact numbers and usually they are contained in some intervals, and interval arithmetic is an efficient way to represent matrices in a guaranteed way on a computer.
-A max-algebraic (tropical) version of interval analysis was developed, e.g., in \cite{LitSob-2001}, who emphasized the polynomiality of some algorithms of max-algebraic interval analysis.
-That polynomiality was in striking contrast with NP-hardness of relevant algorithms previously known in the usual interval analysis.
+In practice, matrix entry values are not exact numbers and usually are contained within intervals, and therefore interval arithmetic is an efficient way to represent matrices in a guaranteed way on a computer.
+A max-algebraic (tropical) version of interval analysis was developed, e.g., in \cite{LitSob-2001}, which emphasized the polynomiality of some algorithms of max-algebraic interval analysis.
+That polynomiality was in striking contrast with NP-hardness of relevant algorithms previously known in usual interval analysis.
 Independently,~\cite{fnrrz} developed a theory of some max-algebraic linear systems with interval coefficients and optimization problems over such systems.